-Not since Oprah has there been a more hyped book club than Reese Witherspoon’s Hello Sunshine.
+Reese Witherspoon’s Book Club has launched some of our favorite reads in recent years.
 Reese’s passion for books and reading is undeniable; a quick look at her Instagram feed and you can see what she’s into at the moment.
-We checked in with her feed to see what she’s been loving lately.
+Here, we keep tabs on all her latest picks so you can keep up with her list!

 Mother-Daughter Murder Night by Nina Simon